 Step 4 – Place & Draw the Nose

-For placing the nose you can again use the lines in the previous step.
-The bottom of the nose will be on the same line as the bottom of the ears.
-Because anime noses in the front view are often so simplified you can draw just a hint of the nose slightly above that line.
+When placing the nose you can again use the lines in the previous step.
+In this case it’s bottom will be on the same line as the bottom of the ears.

-Step 5 – Place & Draw The Lips
+Step 5 – Place & Draw The Mouth & Lips

 Step 6 – Draw the Hair